 Fortunately for Caesar, his first ‘invasion’ of Britain was wildly celebrated in Rome with a decreed public thanksgiving of 20 days.
 More importantly, Caesar returned to conduct his unfinished business in Britain in 54 BC – and this time around the Romans were amply supplied by transport ships and reinforced by a total of five legions and two-thousand cavalry.
 And while having similar difficulties during landing and also facing hit-and-run resistance from the elusive Britons, the Romans finally scored their first major victory in Britain by defeating a big raiding party.
 They were also able to storm the Catuvellauni capital, the hill-fort of southern Britain’s most powerful tribe (possibly located in modern Hertfordshire), and consequently most of the proximate tribes surrendered to the Romans.
 So finally after negotiating opportune terms of surrender and annual tributes, Caesar returned triumphantly back to Gaul.

-The second part of the article will be coming soon.
+UPDATE: The second part of the article can be viewed by following this link.

 Featured Image Credit: Fall3NAiRBoRnE (DeviantArt)